Tikkun Olam — to improve the world

 There’s a Hebrew phase, Tikkun Olam, which translates to improving the world.
 Tikkun Olam presumes that the world is innately good, and that our Creator left opportunities for us to improve the world and to continue His good work.
 In Senator Lieberman’s autobiography, In Praise of Public Life, he describes, ‘It [Tikkun Olam] accepts our imperfections and concludes that we, as individuals and as society, are constantly in the process of improving and becoming complete.
 Each of us has the opportunity and responsibility to advance that process both within ourselves and the wider world around us.’

 There is a lot of truth in that.
 If we focus just on our ego, we see things through what we need and what we lust for, and that will become a black hole that can never be filled.
-Then, we would start to see the world as ugly, which only seeks to compound our unhappiness.
+Then, we would start to see the world as ugly, that only seeks to compound our unhappiness.
 To the man walking around with a hammer as the only tool he knows how to weld, everything becomes a nail.

 Rabbi Menachem Mendel Schneerson has a beautiful quote about Tikkun Olam, which I like a lot: ‘If you see what needs to be repaired and how to repair it, then you have found a piece of the world that God has left for you to complete.
 But if you only see what is wrong and what is ugly in the world, then it is you yourself that needs repair.’
+Make a deliberate and intentional practice, put a little good energy into the room and watch what takes root.

 Take hope.